-Maslon is pleased to announce that an unprecedented 11 percent of the firm's attorneys have been selected as 2018 "Attorneys of the Year" by Minnesota Lawyer.
+Maslon is pleased to announce that eight Maslon attorneys and two alumni have been selected as 2018 "Attorneys of the Year" by Minnesota Lawyer.
 The 2018 honorees were chosen based on their leadership in the profession, involvement in major cases or other newsworthy events, excellence in corporate or transactional services, and public service.
 The selected Maslon attorneys are recognized for the specific achievements below:

 Archdiocese of Saint Paul and Minneapolis Bankruptcy Case: